-Third-year residents do a three-month rotation in Concord, where they work with eight attendings.
-As in other locations, care is taken to ensure that continuity of care occurs by having the resident attend clinics in addition to operating.
+During the three-month rotation in Concord, residents work with ten attendings.
+As in other locations, care is taken to ensure that continuity of care occurs by having the resident see patient in the ER or as consults, in addition to operating.

-- Expand depth and scope of knowledge of urologic diseases.
+- Expand depth and scope of knowledge of urologic disease.

 - Refine interpersonal skills with support personnel.